Kelly, Resa M

 - Exploring the use of metacognitive monitoring activities partnered with visualizations

 - Performing mental model analysis through picture construction, think aloud and semi-structured interviews

 Current Graduate Students:

-Vandhana Lal - Analyzing how visualizations in conflict to each other affect college students' understanding of redox reactions.
+Vandhana Lal - Analyzing how atomic level visualizations affect college students' understanding of redox reactions.

 Current Undergraduate Students:

 Brandon Wall - MA Science Education 2018 - Project title: Analyzing how students apply their understanding of atomic level animations of precipitation reactions to revise their atomic level model of a neutralization reactions